qooxdoo/qooxdoo/docs/mobile/deployment.md

 Follow these steps:

-1. Build your application with `generate.py build`.
+1. Build your application with `qx compile —-target=build`.
 2. Duplicate content of your Mobile build folder, into Cordova deploy folder `assets/www` including the `index.html`.
 3. Paste the following line in head part of `assets/www/index.html`: